Every year, there are almost 100 deaths and over 34,000 injuries due to forklift (powered industrial truck) accidents (source).

 Try a forklift capacity calculator like this one to calculate based upon custom variables.

-Tire Size & Type: The tire size does not factor into calculating capacity, but is provided to ensure proper replacement tires are installed.
+Tire Size & Type: The tire size does not factor into calculating capacity, but it is provided to ensure proper replacement tires are installed.
 It also indicates pounds per square inch for optimal inflation.

 While understanding weight specifications is critical to safety, you can’t read a nameplate that is worn, doesn’t exist or hasn’t been updated.